The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The model

 Since the $\check{R}$-matrix acts on two points of the vector space of link patterns, it carries two rapidity parameters $z_j$ and $z_{j+1}$.
-On fig.(\ref{figRcheck}) we show the graphical representation of the $\check{R}$-matrix, where the spectral parameters are carried by the straight oriented lines.
-To obtain the $R$-matrix we simply take the $\check{R}$-matrix in which we rotate by 45 degrees clockwise or counterclockwise the operators $\rho^{(i)}$, see fig.(\ref{figR}).
-The integrable $\check{R}$-matrix (as well as $R$) depends on the ratio of two rapidities, so $\check{R}_i(z_i,z_{i+1})\propto \check{R}_i (z_{i+1}/z_i)$.
-The integrability requires that it satisfies the Yang-Baxter (YB) equation\footnote{We choose not to spend time on the basic notions of the Yang-Baxter integrability, but instead refer to the classical literature \cite{Baxter}. }:
+On Fig. \ref{figRcheck} we show the graphical representation of the $\check{R}$-matrix, where the spectral parameters are carried by the straight oriented lines.
+To obtain the $R$-matrix we simply take the $\check{R}$-matrix and rotate it by $45$ degrees clockwise, see Fig. \ref{figR}.
+The integrable $\check{R}$-matrix (as well as $R$) depends on the ratio of two rapidities, so $\check{R}_i(z_i,z_{i+1})\propto \check{R}_i (z_{i}/z_{i+1})$.
+The integrability requires that it satisfies the Yang--Baxter (YB) equation \cite{Baxter}

-Graphically it is shown on fig.(\ref{figYB}).
+Graphically it is shown on Fig. \ref{figYB}.

-This equation defines the integrable weights of the $\check{R}$-matrix:
+This equation defines the integrable weights of the $\check{R}$-matrix

-Here $\omega$ is a third root of $-1$, $\omega^3=-1$, which reflects the condition on the loop weight $n = 1$.
+Here $\omega$ is a root of $-1$, $\omega=e^{\I\pi/3}$, which implies the condition on the loop weight $n = 1$.
 The dTL loop model with generic value of $n$ was obtained in \cite{Nienhuis1,Nienhuis2}.

-The $K$-matrix is the combination of the five boundary plaquettes.
-There is the left $K$-matrix $K_l$ and the right $K$-matrix $K_r$:
+The $K$-matrix is a combination of the five boundary plaquettes.
+There is the left $K$-matrix $K_l$ and the right $K$-matrix $K_r$

 Here, $x_l$ and $x_r$ play the role of the boundary rapidities.
-The $K$-matrices also have a convenient graphical representation, as shown on fig.(\ref{figKmx2}).
+Note, in our previous work \cite{GN} we used the parameters $\zeta_l,\zeta_r$, which are related to $x_l,x_r$ by $\zeta_i=\omega x_i(x_i^2+1)^{-1}$.
+The $K$-matrices also have a convenient graphical representation, as shown on Fig. \ref{figKmx2}.

-The $R$ and $K$-matrices should satisfy the Sklyanin's reflection equation \cite{Skl} also called the boundary Yang-Baxter equation (BYB).
-For the right boundary it reads:
+The $R$ and $K$-matrices should satisfy the Sklyanin's reflection equation \cite{Skl} also called the boundary Yang--Baxter equation (BYB).
+For the right boundary it reads

-and graphically is presented on fig.(\ref{figBYB}).
-The graphical representation of the left $K$-matrix as well as the corresponding reflection equation are similar to the ones of the right $K$-matrix.
+and graphically is presented on Fig. \ref{figBYB}.
+The graphical representation of the left $K$-matrix as well as the corresponding reflection equation are similar to the ones of the right $K$-matrix \cite{FN}.

-Solving the left boundary reflection equation one obtains:
+Solving the left boundary reflection equation one obtains

 The weights of the right boundary $K$-matrix are given by $k_{i,r}(z,x)=k_{i,l}(1/z,x)$, which can be achieved by solving the right boundary reflection equation.
-Following the general prescription \cite{Skl} we construct the double row transfer matrix (fig.(\ref{figTmx})) using the $R$ and $K$-matrices:
+Following the general prescription \cite{Skl} we construct the double row transfer matrix (Fig. \ref{figTmx}) using the $R$ and $K$-matrices